uctv9805/msp3-flask-sqlalchemy/README.md

 # Deployment

-I deployed the page on GitHub pages using the following steps:
+I deployed the app on Heroku using the following steps:

-1. Within the project's repository, navigate to the Settings tab.
-2. In the menu on the left-hand side, select the Pages tab.
-3. In the Source section, select Main branch from the drop-down menu then click Save.
-4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
+1. Log in to Heroku and click New, then create new app.
+2. Choose a name and region then click create app.
+3. Go to the settings tab and click reveal config vars.
+4. Add a cofig var using the database URL from your PostgreSQL from Code Institute.
+5. Add each of my other environment variables as a Config Var.
+6. Navigate to the deploy tab of the app.
+7. In the deployment method section, click 'connect to GitHub', find my repo and then connect.
+8. Using the manual deploy section, click deploy branch.
+9. With the project in place, the tables need adding to the database.
+10. Click 'more' then run database.
+11. Type Python3 into the console to run.
+12. Run from taskmanager import db, then, db.create_all(), then exit() the terminal.
+13. My app was up and running, I clicked Open App - and it opened in a new browser successfully.

-    Click here to be directed to the live site [Find My Designs](https://uctv9805.github.io/msp-2-memory/)
+    Click here to be directed to the live site [Toys Team - Toy Inventory](https://toys-team-toy-inventory-80ed09c090ba.herokuapp.com/)

 # Credits